jtauber/greek-inflexion/README.md

  - better tools for analysis of forms
  - support for parsing forms, including cases where no stem is known
  - richer stem database from principal parts lists
- - support for all forms in MorphGNT
+ - support for all verb forms in MorphGNT
+ - support for nominal forms